How to Train Your Hamster to Let You Hold Him

 Let Your New Hamster Rest

-If you've picked out your hamster, and you've got him all set up, leave him alone.
+If you've picked out your hamster, and you've got him all set up, the first thing to do is leave him alone.
 It's very stressful moving to a new environment with new people, smells, and accessories.
 When you bring your hamster home, you are stressing him out by changing his diet, enclosure, and overall environment.
 So don't add any additional challenges; let him alone so he can adjust.

 Stress can make him sick.
 Wet-tail is a very common illness that can be fatal if it's not noticed and treated early enough.
 It is caused by stress, which upsets the balance of bacteria in the intestinal tract, causing diarrhea and dehydration.